ITRS-Group/cordial/tools/geneos/cmd/_docs/show.md

 `configuration.config` object, used for template support.
 Other run-time information is shown under the `instance` key and includes the instance name, the host it is configured on, it's type and so on.

+By default the interpolated ("expandable" values are expanded) values are shown.
+The see the underlying value use the `--raw`/`-r` option.

+No values that are encrypted are shown decrypted with or without the `--raw`/`-r` option.